 - 1. On the Wi-Fi screen, select SSID 1 on the side menu. - 2.
-In the Captive portal section, set the Enable field to "Enable" and configure the other fields in this section as described in the following table.
+In the Captive portal section, set the Captive Portal Mode to Authenticated Captive Portal and configure the other fields in this section as described in the following table.

-Figure 5-5: ACEmanager: Wi-Fi > SSID 1 > Captive Portal
+Figure 5-6: ACEmanager: Wi-Fi > SSID 1 > Authenticated Captive Portal

 Note: You can also use AT Commands to configure Captive Portal fields.
-See Wi-Fi on page 486.
+See Wi-Fi on page 526.

-Enable Enables or disables the captive portal feature Options are: • Enable • Disable (default) Status Shows the current status of captive portal Possible statuses include: Idle, Inactive, Disabled, Initializing, Running, Stopped, and Error.
+Captive Portal Mode Selects or Disables the captive portal Options are: Disable (default) Simple Captive Portal Authenticated Captive Portal Status Shows the current status of captive portal Possible statuses include: Idle, Inactive, Disabled, Initializing, Running, Stopped, and Error.
 This field also displays error messages when there is an error with the configuration of captive portal, such as the Wi-Fi mode is set to Both (AP + Client).
 Restart Use the Restart button to restart the feature with the current configuration.
 UAM Server URL of the portal to which you want to redirect users.
 This portal must be hosted by a Coova Chilli-compatible server solution.
 UAM Secret Shared secret between the gateway and the captive portal.
 You must configure the shared secret on both the gateway and the captive portal side.

-DNS mode Select the DNS method.
-Options are: Auto (default) Any DNS User Defined DNS IP1 This field only appears when DNS mode is set to "User Defined".
+DNS mode Select the DNS method used to inform the client about the DNS address to use for host name resolution.
+Options are: • Auto (default)-The Mobile Network Operator's DNS server is used • Any DNS • User Defined-Overrides the default DNS server with the DNS server configured in the DNS IP1 and DNS IP2 fields.
+DNS IP1 This field only appears when DNS mode is set to "User Defined".
 User defined DNS IP 1 DNS IP2 This field only appears when DNS mode is set to "User Defined".
 User defined DNS IP 2 NAS ID RADIUS NAS Identifier for each device accessing a portal RADIUS Server IP IP of the computer where the RADIUS server is running RADIUS Server Authentication Port The UDP port used for RADIUS authentication requests Default port is 1812.
 RADIUS Server Accounting Port The UDP port used for RADIUS accounting requests Default port is 1813.
 RADIUS Secret Shared secret with the RADIUS server MAC Authentication Mode Select the MAC authentication mode.
 Options are: Local (default)-Allows you to enter a list of authorized MAC addresses Server-Allows you to authorize the host from RADIUS (outside of ALEOS) List of MAC addresses always authorized This field is only visible when the MAC authentication mode is set to Local.
 List the MAC address of devices that do not require authentication for Internet access.
 The maximum number of entries is 10.
 List of URLs always accessible List the URLs that are accessible prior to authentication, using the Domain names, IP addresses, or network segments.
 The maximum number of entries is 10.